gyoto/Gyoto/INSTALL.Gyoto.md

     ./configure --help

 ARBLIB is known to be installed under various names depending on the Linux distribution.
-You may need to set the --with-arblib-ldflags variable to the correct name, e.g.
+If using ARBLIB (see "Installing the dependencies" above), you may need to set the --with-arblib-ldflags variable to the correct name, e.g.

     ./configure --with-arblib-ldflags=-larb